dzapataHDI/nomemory/The-MockNeat-Class.md

 // Output: 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19
 ```

-Example of generating a sequence of longs starting with 5, incrementing with 2, and if it reaches a value bigger than 20 it resets back to 5:
+Example for generating a sequence of longs starting with 5, incrementing with 2, and if it reaches a value bigger than 20 it resets back to 5:

 ```java
 LongSeq seq2 = mock.longSeq()